zanderson3j/dada-final-project/README.md

 ![](img/invitecode/curl.png)

-The format didn't specifically say it was BASE64 encoded, but it looked like it was since I've seen most of them end with an equals sign or two.
+The format didn't specifically say it was BASE64 encoded, but it looked like it was a mix of upper and lowercase characters with an equals sign at the end.
 So I used the same website as before to decode the string.

 ![](img/invitecode/decode-curl.png)